usamamuneerchaudhary/commentify/README.md

 Published views will be available in `resources/views/vendor/commentify/` and can be customized as needed.

 > **Note**: Once views are published, they take precedence over package views.
-You'll need to manually update them when the package is updated.
+You'll need to manually update them when the package is updated (4.0 adds `partials/guest-fields.blade.php`).

 ### Language Customization